 The Coordination of Services (COS) program is a 12-hour seminar attended by the youth and parent or other connected adult.
-Youth who participate are assessed as low risk on the juvenile court risk assessment tool.
+Youth who participate are assessed as low risk on the juvenile court risk assessment tool known as the Positive Achievement Change Tool (PACT).
 The seminar consists of five to eight interactive sessions presented by community organizations.
-The presentations provide interactive instruction while helping to educate participants about topics such as conflict resolution, asset building, adolescent development, decision making and communication.
+The presentations provide interactive instruction in a parent child bonding atmosphere, while helping to educate participants about topics such as conflict resolution, asset building, adolescent development, decision making and communication.
 At the same time participants learn about resources available in the community and how to access them.
 The program expects to teach healthy life skills while connecting families to community resources that may help improve the youth's behavior so further offending behavior does not occur.

-In September of 2010 JRA contracted with a COS Quality Assurance (QA) Specialist to further advance the implementation of the QA process for COS.
-The QA Specialist worked with COS providers, juvenile court staff, and the QA team to develop a statewide program manual as well as adherence measurement tools.
+In September of 2010, JR contracted with a COS Quality Assurance (QA) Specialist to further advance the implementation of the QA process for COS.
+The QA Specialist worked with COS providers, juvenile court staff, and the QA team (FFT and WSART Quality Assurance Specialists) to develop a statewide program manual as well as adherence measurement tools.

-Eight counties provided COS across the state.
-During this last fiscal year, the QA Specialist attended and observed all eight counties' COS seminar for program monitoring/coaching and also visited each of the six courts for an environmental assessment.
-The QA specialist also facilitated quarterly conference calls to learn more about each program and provide an opportunity for the sharing of programmatic information and updates.
-Technical assistance/coaching was provided to counties considering offering COS, when requested by an existing COS program, or as deemed necessary.
+During the 2015 fiscal year, seven counties provided COS across the state, and the QA Specialist attended and observed six counties' COS seminar for program monitoring/coaching..
+The QA specialist also facilitated quarterly conference calls to learn more about each program, provide an opportunity for sharing across counties, and relay programmatic information and updates.
+Technical assistance/coaching was provided to additional counties considering offering COS, when requested by an existing COS program, or as deemed necessary by the QA Specialist.
+Ongoing consultation and program support is provided throughout the year with COS counties.